PROGRAMS

 From the Firm.
 Most courses are designed for partners and senior associates.
 Some firms include all lawyers in a half-day or one-day program — because the techniques are as valuable for non-litigators as they are for litigators — and then tailor a second day around a smaller litigation group only.

 Clients.
-Because firms have found our seminars to be an extremely effective business development tool, most also invite clients and potential clients.
+Because law firms have found our seminars to be an extremely effective business development tool, most also invite clients and potential clients.

 CURRENT FEES